mmbman/Katagiri/1980-07-16-Diamond-Sutra-Emptiness-and-Mind.md

 **Another person:** Roshi, are you saying that if you practice, your brain will work well when you get old?

-**Katagiri:** Well, no, I don’t mean that. *[Laughter.]* There is no guarantee.
+**Katagiri Roshi:** Well, no, I don’t mean that. *[Laughter.]* There is no guarantee.
 But broadly speaking, that is very important for us.
 Because we have to use our physical bodies, not only the brain.
 Even though you become old, you have to use the physical body as much as possible.
 If you’re always lying in bed when you become old, you really get trouble.
 That means for you whole life, as much as possible, it is necessary to use the physical body, and the mind too.
 Train your brains.
 Even if you do it like this, there is no definite guarantee, but we cannot always live without using our body and mind.
 In our whole life, as best as we can, we should use them.

 #### 42:20

 **Question:** Hojo-san?
 When is one plus one zero?

-**Katagiri:** That is causation.
+**Katagiri Roshi:** That is causation.
 When you believe the system of causation, that is really why one plus one equals two, two plus two equals four.
 But sometimes you [can’t] understand human life according to causation.
 Because even though you practice zazen for two years, there is no guarantee that you can get a good result.
 Or after practicing for three years, et cetera.
 So sometimes nothing.
 So two plus two [sometimes equals zero].

 In the koan I told you about: not ignoring causation, cause and effect, and not falling into causation.
 We need both.
 We shouldn’t ignore one plus one equals two.
 Of course, one plus one equals two; this is a definite answer.
 But you cannot depend on this constantly.
 Deepen your understanding.
 You should believe some other aspect: one plus one equals two, or sometimes ten.